POSP Full Form in Insurance: Meaning, Eligibility, Exam, Certificate & How to Become a POSP Agent (2026)

 Best Platforms to Become a POSP Agent in 2026

-There are many platforms out there that can help you become a POSP agent.
-However, we have shortlisted some of the best platforms that can help you become a successful POSP agent:
+There are a lot of platforms you can consider to become a POSP agent.
+However, we have shortlisted here some of the best platforms for POSP registration:

 - InsuranceDekho: Huge product range, dedicated support, app-based selling, and timely payouts.
 Great for beginners.